-The majority of the permitted floorspace on the eastern side of the lands related to a 'commercial/community centre' (approx 4,000 sq.m)

-that was to form part of the Stocking Wood Development.
+The majority of the permitted floorspace on the eastern side of the lands related to a 'commercial/community centre' (approx 4,000 sq.m) that was to form part of the Stocking Wood Development.
 This centre was not constructed and its permission expired in October 2011.
-Its components were to include crèche (1,400 sq.m), community (310 sq.m) retail/service (2,000 sq.m) and office (220 sq.m) floorspace.
+The permitted centre was to include crèche (1,400 sq.m), community (310 sq.m) retail/service (2,000 sq.m) and office (220 sq.m) floorspace.